-In efforts to help the County of Orange emerge from bankruptcy, Council Member Whitaker was appointed by the Orange County Board of Supervisors to serve on three official committees: Orange County Management Audit Oversight Committee; Salary and Benefits Review Committee; and the Ad Hoc Steering Committee on Privatization.
+In 1995-96, during the aftermath of the largest municipal bankruptcy in United States history (at that time), Bruce Whitaker represented taxpayer/residents/business interests at the County of Orange.
+He was appointed by the Orange County Board of Supervisors and served on three official committees: The Orange County Management Audit Oversight Committee; the Orange County Salary and Benefits Review Committee; and the Ad Hoc Steering Committee on Privatization.
+Bruce Whitaker, as Chief Spokesman for the Committees of Correspondence led the successful campaign to defeat Measure R, the “Bankruptcy Sales Tax.”